Narendra Modi: Defence

+Modi during his visit to the Adampur Air Force Station, 2025.

 In May 2020, Chinese and Indian troops engaged in aggressive skirmishes along the Sino-Indian border, including near the disputed Pangong Lake, Ladakh, and the Tibet Autonomous Region and near the border between Sikkim and the Tibet Autonomous Region.
 Additional clashes took place in eastern Ladakh along the Line of Actual Control (LAC).
 In 2020, there were high-profile skirmishes between the nations.
 A series of talks between India and China were held.
 The first border clash reported in 2021 was on 20 January; this was referred to as a minor border clash in Sikkim.
 Modi was from late 2022 criticised for maintaining silence over the ceding of about 2,000 km^{2} land to China since June 2020.

-In December 2021, Modi signed an agreement with Russian President Vladimir Putin to extend military technical cooperation.
+In December 2021, Modi signed an agreement with Russian president Vladimir Putin to extend military technical cooperation.
 The Modi government bought the S-400 missile system, an anti-missile striking system, strengthening the relationship between the two nations.
 India refused to condemn the 2022 Russian invasion of Ukraine and stayed neutral.
 The Indian government's Operation Ganga initiative sought to return Indians stranded in Ukraine during the war.
 More than 19,000 Indian nationals were evacuated, including some from neighbouring countries.

+In April 2025, a terrorist attack in Pahalgam targeting Hindu tourists by The Resistance Front, an offshoot of the Pakistan-based militant organisation Lashkar-e-Taiba, killed 26 civilians.
+The high civilian casualties of the attack, mainly consisting of Hindu men, and its location at a popular tourist destination, was aimed at embarrassing the Modi government and elicit a reaction, and created tremendous pressure within India for the government to respond sternly.
+The Modi government accused Pakistan of supporting cross-border terrorism and suspended the Indus Waters Treaty and all bilateral trade.
+Pakistan rejected the accusation and in response suspended the Simla Agreement and all trade with India.
+On 7 May, India launched Operation Sindoor, against terror launch pads used by the Jaish-e-Mohammed, Lashkar-e-Taiba, and Hizbul Mujahideen in Pakistan-administered Azad Kashmir and Pakistani Punjab.
+On 10 May, Pakistan retaliated by targeting Indian military sites along the border.
+Following a further increase in hostilities, the countries agreed to a ceasefire the same day and ended the conflict.